TheTeaRex/adventofcode/2022/day_17_pyroclastic_flow/README.md

 In the example above, the tower would be `1514285714288` units tall!

 How tall will the tower be after `1000000000000` rocks have stopped?

+Your puzzle answer was `1566272189352`.

+Both parts of this puzzle are complete!
+They provide two gold stars: **